Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 3. Delete any sides of the polyhedra which are not necessary because they are outside the level and wouldn't usefully "contain" the masking volume.
 Polyhedra don't actually need to be sealed, in fact a single plane is valid.

 ![](weatherpoly_sides.mp4)

+# JMS problems
+## Error: reached end of file during parse
+This means the JMS file was incomplete or improperly formatted.
+Tool expected it to have more data but the file ended.
+You should never see this error unless the JMS exporter addon/script you are using has a bug, in which case you should upgrade it to the latest version or use a different JMS exporter.
+This error has been known to occur with some 3ds Max scripts.

+## Error: model file has wrong version number
+Your JMS file was exported for the wrong game version (e.g. Halo 2).
+If using the [Halo Asset Blender Development Toolset][halo-asset-blender-development-toolset], pay attention to the export settings and choose Halo CE.

 # Radiosity problems
 ## Degenerate triangle or triangle with bad UVs (blue)